YousefED/Matrix-CRDT/README.md

 # Development

 We use [Lerna](https://lerna.js.org/) to manage the monorepo with separate packages.
-In VS Code, it's best to open `typecell.code-workspace` to open the project as a workspace.

 ## Running